marq24/emacberry.com/_docs/2400-turnbyturn.md

 - A path that **has TurnInfo** could be [loaded as (reverse) navigation path (from PathManager)](./1500-pathman.html#navipath)
 - You can touch & hold any point on the map and then select from the popup-menu the item
   <i class="fa-solid fa-diamond-turn-right"></i> _Directions..._
-- When you are recording, you can select from the application main menu the item _Bring me Back_ which will start a online routing request back to your staring location
+- When you are recording, you can select from the application main menu the item _Bring me Back_ which will start an online routing request back to your staring location

 Details about [how to plan a route can be found in the Plan a Route Section](./2600-routeplan.html)